Free-space optical communication: LEDs

-In 2004, a Visible Light Communication Consortium was formed in Japan.
+In 2004, a visible light communication consortium was formed in Japan.
 This was based on work from researchers that used a white LED-based space lighting system for indoor local area network (LAN) communications.
 These systems present advantages over traditional UHF RF-based systems from improved isolation between systems, the size and cost of receivers/transmitters, RF licensing laws and by combining space lighting and communication into the same system.
 In January 2009, a task force for visible light communication was formed by the Institute of Electrical and Electronics Engineers working group for wireless personal area network standards known as IEEE 802.15.7.
 A trial was announced in 2010, in St. Cloud, Minnesota.

 Amateur radio operators have achieved significantly farther distances using incoherent sources of light from high-intensity LEDs.
 One reported 278 km in 2007.
 However, physical limitations of the equipment used limited bandwidths to about 4 kHz.
 The high sensitivities required of the detector to cover such distances made the internal capacitance of the photodiode used a dominant factor in the high-impedance amplifier which followed it, thus naturally forming a low-pass filter with a cut-off frequency in the 4 kHz range.
 Lasers can reach very high data rates which are comparable to fiber communications.

 Projected data rates and future data rate claims vary.
 A low-cost white LED (GaN-phosphor) which could be used for space lighting can typically be modulated up to 20 MHz.
-Data rates of over 100 Mbit/s can be easily achieved using efficient modulation schemes and Siemens claimed to have achieved over 500 Mbit/s in 2010.
+Data rates of over 100 Mbit/s can be achieved using efficient modulation schemes and Siemens claimed to have achieved over 500 Mbit/s in 2010.
 Research published in 2009, used a similar system for traffic control of automated vehicles with LED traffic lights.

 In September 2013, pureLiFi, the Edinburgh start-up working on Li-Fi, also demonstrated high speed point-to-point connectivity using any off-the-shelf LED light bulb.
 In previous work, high bandwidth specialist LEDs have been used to achieve the high data rates.
 The new system, the Li-1st, maximizes the available optical bandwidth for any LED device, thereby reducing the cost and improving the performance of deploying indoor FSO systems.